Dinolift has announced the new 66ft 220XSE fully self-propelled boom lift with 350kg platform capacity and light duty telehandler capability

 Sales director Karin Nars said: “The Dino 220XSE is an innovative way to expand our boom lift range.
 The extra large basket size and capacity enable our customers to improve their productivity by longer working cycles.
-The customer gets a familiar, safe and easy-to-use Dino work platform but in addition with telehandler capabilities.
-This further increases the usability of the machine, it means you are getting two machines in one”.
+The customer gets a familiar, safe and easy-to-use Dinolift work platform but with additional telehandler capabilities.
+This further increases the usability of the machine, giving you two machines in one”.

 Dinolift’s new boom lift outperforms most of the 60/66ft competition in terms of offering a metre more working height, a metre more outreach, 120kg more platform capacity – a substantially larger platform, 150 degrees of jib articulation and compact stowed dimensions.
 The downside is that it is between 650kg and 2,000kg heavier than the average 60/66ft articulating boom lift, and a whopping five tonnes heavier than the Niftylift HR21!
 But then there is no magic in this world, with this outreach, platform size and capacity the extra weight is perhaps reassuring.

 This is a well-positioned machine for a manufacturer that is looking to be a niche player in the global self-propelled boom lift market.
 It should prove very popular with a number of end users and with specialist rental companies that look to differentiate themselves.
 Look for it to sell particularly well in Germany and Sweden.